BlueCross BlueShield of Tennessee Medical Policy Manual

 1. Initial Requests:

-ii.
-Chart notes, medical record documentation, or claims history supporting previous medications tried.
+2. Chart notes, medical record documentation, or claims history supporting previous medications tried including drug, dose, frequency and duration.
 If therapy is not advisable, documentation of clinical reason to avoid therapy.

 2. Continuation Requests: Chart notes or medical record documentation supporting response to therapy